ncatlab/nlab-content/pages/4/1/8/3/3814/content.md

 * [[Higgs field]]-[metastability](Higgs+field#MassAndVacuumInstability).

-Then there are experimental phenomena which are known to be implied by the standard model by way of computer simulatrion ([[lattice QCD]]), but which are not conceptually understood:
+Then there are experimental phenomena which are known to be implied by the standard model by way of computer simulation ([[lattice QCD]]), but which are not conceptually understood:

 * [[confinement]] ([[mass gap problem]])